watchdogpolska/small-eod-sdk-javascript/README.md

 var api = new SmallEodClient.AdministrativeUnitsApi()
 var opts = {
+  'ordering': "ordering_example", // {String} Which field to use when ordering the results.
   'limit': 56, // {Number} Number of results to return per page.
   'offset': 56 // {Number} The initial index from which to return the results.
 };